Dealing with debt and money struggles

 A food bank… but for data

-If you struggle to afford to stay connected, then the National Databank may be able to provide you with free mobile data.
+If you struggle to afford to stay connected, then you may be able to get a free mobile SIM card to help you access the internet.

 Read more about the National Databank here - and you can find your local provider on this map (you’ll need to check the option for ‘databanks’ in the drop-down menu next to it).